-- Simulation name: Choose a name to identify the simulation you made. - Initial damage: choose one or more elements of social resilience as the initial propagation point. - Critical elements: You will see the Al's suggestion regarding critical elements that may favor the spread of damage, given the geographic, demographic, climatic, and economic characteristics of the territory.
+- Initial damage: You will see the AI's suggestions regarding elements as the initial damage propagation points.
+You can add, delete, or change these elements. - Critical elements: You will see the AI's suggestions regarding critical elements that may favor the spread of damage, given the locality's geographic, demographic, climatic, and economic characteristics.
 You can add, delete, or change these elements.